Henriqueba210/BowlingCounterApp/README.md

 - [ ] Game logic for multiple players
 - [ ] Create tests to confirm all functionality works properly
 - [ ] Create a Web Api so that a client interface can access logic from the server

+## Steps To Generate Coverage Reports

+1. Create a terminal instance in your tests project folder
+2. Add the coverlet package to your project

+    ``` bash
+    dotnet add package coverlet.msbuild
+    ```

+3. Install the dotnet reportgenerator to generate HTML previews of the coverage report

+    ``` bash
+    dotnet tool install -g dotnet-reportgenerator-globaltool
+    ```

+4. Run the test command with this parameter to generate the coverage report

+    ``` bash
+    dotnet test --collect:"XPlat Code Coverage"
+    ```

+5. Run the reportgenerator command to generate the HTML coverage report

+    ``` bash
+    reportgenerator -reports:{Your project test folder path}/TestResults/{Generated GUID for the report}/coverage.cobertura.xml -targetdir:coveragereport -reporttypes:Html
+    ```